Osuna sent to Astros by Blue Jays for Giles in closer swap

 Osuna has not pitched in the majors since May 6, two days before he was put on administrative leave when he was charged with one count of assault in Toronto — which remains pending.

+"This has been exceptionally difficult," Blue Jays general manager Ross Atkins said on a conference call.

-Astros players Justin Verlander and Lance McCullers Jr. voiced disdain for domestic abusers in March when video leaked of former Astros prospect Danry Vasquez beating his girlfriend.
+Verlander and Lance McCullers Jr. voiced disdain for domestic abusers in March when video leaked of former Astros prospect Danry Vasquez beating his girlfriend.
 Vasquez was released by Houston following an arrest for the incident in 2016.
-KRIS-TV in Houston obtained and aired the video, which showed Vasquez, still partly in uniform, hitting his girlfriend in a stairwell at Double-A Corpus Christi's stadium.
+KRIS television in Houston obtained and aired the video, which showed Vasquez, still partly in uniform, hitting his girlfriend in a stairwell at Double-A Corpus Christi's stadium.

 "(Middle finger emoji) you man," Verlander tweeted.
 "I hope the rest of your life without baseball is horrible.
 You deserve all that is coming your way!"